Vithoba Temple

-The Vithoba Temple, officially known as Shri Vitthal-Rukmini Mandir (श्री विठ्ठल्-रूक्मिणि देऊळ, ಶ್ರೀ ವಿಠ್ಠಲ-ರುಕ್ಮಿಣಿ ದೇವಸ್ಥಾನ), is a Hindu temple in Pandharpur, in the Indian state of Maharashtra.
-It is the main centre of worship for Vithoba, a form of the god Vishnu or Krishna, and his consort Rakhumai.
+The Vithoba Temple, officially known as Shri Vitthal-Rukmini Mandir (श्री विठ्ठल-रूक्मिणि देऊळ ಶ್ರೀ ವಿಠ್ಠಲ-ರುಕ್ಮಿಣಿ ದೇವಸ್ಥಾನ) is a Hindu temple in Pandharpur, in the Indian state of Maharashtra.
+It is the main centre of worship for Vithoba, a form of the god Vishnu, and his consort Rakhumai.
 It is one of the 108 Abhimana Kshethram of Vaishnavate tradition.
 The temple was built by King Vishnuvardhana (Bittideva) of Hoysala Empire between 1108 and 1152 CE upon being convinced by the historical figure Pundalik.
 Also, there is an inscription in the temple, of a Hoysala King Vira Someshwara dating back to 1237 CE, which grants the temple a village for its upkeep.
 It is the most visited temple in Maharashtra.
 The Warkaris start marching from their homes to the temple of Pandharpur in groups called Dindi (procession) to reach on Aashadhi Ekadashi and Kartiki Ekadashi.
 A dip in the holy river Chandrabhaga, on whose banks Pandharpur resides, is believed to have power to wash all sins.
 All the devotees are allowed to touch the feet of the idol of Vithoba.
-In May 2014, the temple became the first in India to invite women and people from backward classes as priests.
+In 2014, the Vithoba Temple became the first in India to accept women and people from lower castes as priests.

 Although parts of the temple date to the 12th or 13th century, the existing structure mainly dates to the 17th century or later, and reflects the later Deccan style, with dome motifs and lobed arches.
 Attempts were made to destroy the temple by Afzal Khan, however the original central figure of the shrine was protected by the Brahmin priests Badve while Afzalkhan destroyed a similar idol.